sharmap1/sharmap1.github.io/README.md

 ### EXPERIENCE

-**Sales Associate** _05 / 16 – Till Date_
-Macy’s Inc. Seattle, WA
+**Sales Associate**, _05 / 16 – Till Date_, Macy’s Inc. Seattle, WA

 ```
-Provided outstanding customer experience by anticipating customer needs and is always focusing on prompt fulfillment
+Provided outstanding customer experience by anticipating customer needs and is always focusing on prompt
-selling which is one of the highest revenue generators.
+fulfillment selling which is one of the highest revenue generators.
 ```

 Key Accomplishments:

 - “Recognized by manager, for commitment to customers, for communicating with 30 customers and opening 5 credits in a day.”

-**Training Expert** _02 / 09 - 09 / 14_
+**Training Expert**, _02 / 09 - 09 / 14_, Ncell Pvt.
-Ncell Pvt.
 Ltd. Kathmandu, Nepal

 ```
 Conducted leadership training to First – level managers.
 Conducted and coordinated IDP’s as per the